slimtoolkit/slim/README.md

 ### Is it safe for production use?

 Yes!
 Either way, you should test your Docker images.

+### How can I contribute if I don't know Go?

+You don't need to read the language spec and lots of books :-) Go through the [Tour of Go](https://tour.golang.org/welcome/1) and optionally read [50 Shades of Go](http://devs.cloudimmunity.com/gotchas-and-common-mistakes-in-go-golang/) and you'll be ready to contribute!

 ### What's the best application for DockerSlim